St Catherine's Church, Swell

 5 The name of the village of Fivehead comes from a Domesday manor which measured five hides.
 (600 acres).

 2 (GR356 222) Go L and after 1Km pass the Isle Brewers entry sign and cross bridge over the River Isle.
-After 200m cross a second bridge, enter the village and just before the village green with willow trees and Millennium stone, turn R and follow road for 350m [1.8Km]
+After 150m cross a second bridge over the Mill Stream and after 250m enter the village and just before the village green with willow trees and Millennium stone, turn R and follow road for 350m [1.8Km]

-4 (GR366 212) Turn R along the road and after 450m where the road bends sharp R, go L across stream then R on small path through woods keeping stream on R. Cross sleeper bridge into open field for 450m then follow path round L of copse to reach the River Isle.
-Bear R along river bank through woods 100m to Bristol gate by weir and continue with river on L. Follow for 700m and cross via pedestrian gate and the metal Bully Moor bridge and continue ahead with rhyne on L 200m to reach track [2.1Km]
+4 (GR366 212) Turn R along the road and after 450m where the road bends sharp R, go L across stream then R on small meandering path 200m through woods keeping stream on R. Cross sleeper bridge into open field for 450m then follow path round L of copse to reach the River Isle.
+Bear R along river bank through woods then 100m to Bristol gate by weir and bear L with river on L. Follow for 700m and cross via pedestrian gate and the metal Bully Moor bridge and continue ahead with rhyne on L 250m to reach track [2.1Km]

-5 (GR375 228) Turn L along grassy track between hedges for 200m, Just before metal gate go R to reach track and follow 800m to emerge at a road.
+5 (GR375 228) Turn L along grassy track between hedges for 250m and just before metal gate go R to reach track and follow 800m to emerge at a road.
 Go straight ahead (not L) 150m to the fine Swell Court Farm(3) and take the concrete track on the R (SP Ancient Church) and follow to reach the tiny St Catherine’s Church(4).
 After visiting, retrace your steps back to the road turn L and continue round the right hand bend [1.5Km]

-6 (GR369 234) Follow for 1Km through the hamlet of Swell to a fork and go L. Follow for a further 900m passing Western Farm to reach Fivehead(5) village and the Baptist Church.
+6 (GR369 234) Follow for 1Km through the hamlet of Swell to a fork and go L. Follow for a further 900m, passing Western Farm, to reach Fivehead(5) village and the Baptist Church.
 Continue ahead past St Martin’s Anglican Church with its squat tower and turn R past the Old Vicarage and the Crown Inn.
-Follow the road ignoring the L turn and proceed up Ganges Hill to reach the main road where the bus stops are to the R [2.6Km]
+Follow road 500m up Ganges Hill ignoring the L turn to reach the main road where the bus stops are to the R [2.6Km]

 FOR A SHORTER WALK Distance 4.2 Km/2.6 miles